The nationality factor: which countries produce the most reliable players?

 This analysis covers 2022-2025 (post-COVID).
 Tennis cultures evolve.
 What's true today may change in 5 years.

-Individual Variance
+Individual variance

 Within every nation, individual players vary: